10 Common Blogging Mistakes and How to Avoid Them

 - Set realistic expectations and understand that growth takes time.

-- Celebrate small wins, like your first comment or social share.
+- Celebrate small wins, like gaining your first 100 subscribers or ranking for a keyword.

 Final Thoughts